How to Lay Artificial Grass

 As we briefly discussed, the number one reason more and more people are opting for artificial grass in their gardens is the maintenance value.
 Unlike natural grass, artificial grass does not require watering or regular trimming to upkeep a beautiful appearance.

-These days, the life expectancy of a quality outdoor carpet is between 20-30 years, making for a cheaper long-term investment.
+With proper upkeep, the life expectancy of a quality outdoor carpet is between 20-30 years, making for a cheaper long-term investment.
 To keep natural turf looking its best, it requires a lot of care and attention, both physically and financially.
 While artificial grass is initially a more expensive purchase, you will ultimately save on feeding, watering and trimming materials in the long run.

 Not only is synthetic grass low maintenance, but it is also available in a vast range of styles and colours.
 Because it is manufactured, it can be created to suit any design specification.
 Thanks to modern-day production, you will likely be able to find a product that suits your style, from the colour to the blade shape and length.
 Most well-made synthetic turfs are cleverly designed to replicate the familiar look and feel of real grass so that it blends in seamlessly with the rest of your garden.